Cellular Energy

 Accessory pigments help plants absorb additional light.

-Carotenoids : Pigments that absorb light mainly in the blue and green regions and reflect light in the yellow, orange, and red regions, contributing to the colors of many fruits and vegetables.
+carotenoids : Accessory pigments in plants that absorb blue and green light and reflect yellow, orange, and red, contributing to the colors seen in leaves during autumn.

 Accessory pigments are the reason leaves change colors in